DataDog/documentation/content/en/profiler/enabling/go.md

 ### Showing C function calls in CPU profiles

-Go's CPU profiler only shows detailed information for Go code by default.
-If your program calls into C code, time spent running C code will be reflected in the profile, but the call stacks will only show Go function calls.
+By default, Go's CPU profiler only shows detailed information for Go code.
+If your program calls C code, the time spent running C code is reflected in the profile, but the call stacks only show Go function calls.

-You can optionally use a library such as [ianlancetaylor/cgosymbolizer][10] to add detailed C function call information to CPU profiles.
+Optionally, you can use a library (such as [ianlancetaylor/cgosymbolizer][10]) to add detailed C function call information to CPU profiles.
 To use the library:

-1. Download the pacakge:
+1. Download the package:

     ```shell
    go get github.com/ianlancetaylor/cgosymbolizer@latest